-Roadkill remains an issue of particular concern for the area, and as such, a number of measures have been implemented as part of the construction project to minimise total roadkill numbers (See Appendix B).
+Roadkill mitigation measures were implemented as part of the construction project to minimise roadkill numbers (See Appendix B).
 These measures include:

-- Reduced speed limits; - Installation of audible 'rumble' strips at 26 separate locations; - Installation of virtual fencing to prevent animals entering the road (undertaken by Tasmanian Parks and Wildlife Service) - Use of light-coloured pavement in the road surface to improve visibility; - Removal of roadside vegetation to reduce proximity of habitat to road; - Installation of new table drains to reduce ponding of water at the roadside; - Improved sight distance; - · Wildlife warning signs; and - Regular monitoring and removal of roadkill to prevent other scavenger animals being attracted to the road.
+- Reduced speed limits; - Installation of audible 'rumble' strips at 26 separate locations; - Installation of virtual fencing to prevent animals entering the road (undertaken by Tasmanian Parks and Wildlife Service) - Use of light-coloured pavement in the road surface to improve visibility; - Removal of roadside vegetation to reduce proximity of habitat to road; - Installation of new table drains to reduce ponding of water at the roadside; - Improved sight distance; - Wildlife warning signs; and - Regular monitoring and removal of roadkill to prevent other scavenger animals being attracted to the road.